lixiasky/X-ray/README.md

 Please respect this sole requirement and avoid removing the author’s name.

+This project is licensed under the Apache License 2.0.
+See LICENSE for details.

+First developed and open-sourced by Tang Tian on 2025-05-17.

 Fun fact: During initial testing, the tool terminated VSCode while the author was installing the Graphviz Interactive Preview plugin — showcasing its real-world detection capabilities (author QwQ).

 ---